sailpoint-oss/golang-sdk/api_v2025/docs/Methods/IdentityHistoryAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    id := 8c190e6787aa4ed9a90bd9d5344523fb # string | The identity id # string | The identity id
+    id := `8c190e6787aa4ed9a90bd9d5344523fb` // string | The identity id # string | The identity id
-    xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") from := 2024-03-01T13:00:00Z # string | The optional instant until which access events are returned (optional) # string | The optional instant until which access events are returned (optional) eventTypes := fmt.Sprintf(`[AccessAddedEvent, AccessRemovedEvent]`) # []string | An optional list of event types to return.
-If null or empty, all events are returned (optional) accessItemTypes := fmt.Sprintf(`[entitlement, account]`) # []string | An optional list of access item types (app, account, entitlement, etc...) to return.
-If null or empty, all access items types are returned (optional) limit := 250 # int32 | Max number of results to return.
+    xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") from := `2024-03-01T13:00:00Z` // string | The optional instant until which access events are returned (optional) # string | The optional instant until which access events are returned (optional) eventTypes := fmt.Sprintf(`[AccessAddedEvent, AccessRemovedEvent]`) // []string | An optional list of event types to return.
+If null or empty, all events are returned (optional) accessItemTypes := fmt.Sprintf(`[entitlement, account]`) // []string | An optional list of access item types (app, account, entitlement, etc...) to return.
+If null or empty, all access items types are returned (optional) limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 # int32 | Offset into the full result set.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V2025.IdentityHistoryAPI.GetHistoricalIdentityEvents(context.Background(), id).XSailPointExperimental(xSailPointExperimental).Execute()
-	resp, r, err := apiClient..IdentityHistoryAPI.GetHistoricalIdentityEvents(context.Background(), id).XSailPointExperimental(xSailPointExperimental).From(from).EventTypes(eventTypes).AccessItemTypes(accessItemTypes).Limit(limit).Offset(offset).Count(count).Execute()
+	//resp, r, err := apiClient.V2025.IdentityHistoryAPI.GetHistoricalIdentityEvents(context.Background(), id).XSailPointExperimental(xSailPointExperimental).From(from).EventTypes(eventTypes).AccessItemTypes(accessItemTypes).Limit(limit).Offset(offset).Count(count).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `IdentityHistoryAPI.GetHistoricalIdentityEvents``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)